getdish/dish/docs/developer-setup.md

 Which are for local, staging, prod, respectively.

+### Developing

+You'll generally run the web app (yarn app), build watcher (yarn watch), and backend (yarn start) in three terminal panes.

+If you edit something in snackui, just be sure to commit it as its own commit as we sync that folder using git-subrepo to the snackui git repo.

+For debugging snackui stuff you can always put `// debug` at the top of the file to see a ton of info on the compile time transforms and the output source.
+If you have a runtime issue you can put the `debug` prop to true on any snackui component and it should output info as well.

 ### Run end to end tests

 First build the docker container, this can take up to 30 minutes: